 There’s a lot more that goes into online education than simply teaching, but experience in and understanding of teaching is an important skill for those who are creating the online courses.
 Instructional designers, for instance, use learning principles to develop educational systems and materials.
 Read more about instructional designers.

 Other jobs in course development might include course developers, subject matter experts, editors, and writers.
 Because of this, much of the work can be done remotely, making course developer positions a likely fit for telecommuting.

 Test scoring jobs are another avenue for education professionals to put their experience and education to work (from home).

 Pearson has a division that scores and develops The College Board’s SAT and some other tests.
 Jobs here include part-time test scorers, writers, and reviewers in language arts, math, science and social studies.
 Scorers must have a bachelor's degree or higher, experience teaching high school English, reside and be authorized to work in the U.S. In test development, Pearson hires freelancers to write, do graphic design and review tests.

 ETS hires educational professionals to do constructed-response scoring.
-They evaluate written short answers or essays, spoken responses and portfolios, as part-time employees to read for for The College Board's Advanced Placement Program (AP) testing programs and raters for the TOEIC, TOEFL, Praxis and GRE programs.
+They evaluate written short answers or essays, spoken responses, and portfolios, as part-time employees to read for The College Board's Advanced Placement Program (AP) testing programs and raters for the TOEIC, TOEFL, Praxis and GRE programs.